scorelab/GSoC/GSoC-2019/Lakindu-Gunasekara-CLocal-Azure.md

 ### Project Abstract

 CLocal Azure is an local emulator to test or mock the Azure Services without deploying into Azure Platform, and provide easiness for developer by reducing the cost.
 Our goal is to have all azure possible local services into one single project and provide easiness to run a whole azure project locally.
-Currently project supports azure functions, azure storage and azure cosmos db emulators to run locally.
+Currently the project supports up to 8 services and 4 of them were written during the GSoC 2019 period.

 ### [GSoC Project Page](https://summerofcode.withgoogle.com/projects/#5495000714969088)